Once you get a handle on the basic elements of snowboarding, that’s when the fun starts.

 However, while they make it look easy, carving takes quite a bit of practice.

+My name’s Lorraine, and I’m a certified snowboard instructor.
 In this guide, we will give you some tips for how to carve on a snowboard so you can push yourself and improve on the snow.

 The Difference Between Carving and Turning